Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

 Since we want to design host side such that we can overlap different operations so we need to have duplicate buffers for all inputs and outputs kernel needs to process per call.
 Host application has a parameter called **maxScheduledBatches** which is used to define the level of duplicity, essentially how many buffers for storing different inputs or outputs for multiple kernel calls.
 The host application is written such that this parameter can be passed to host application at command line as argument.

  - **maxScheduledBatches = 1:**  Setting its value to 1 essentially means we have one buffer for storing only one input and output block.
-Because of this we cannot issue multiple kernel enqueues at the same time hence no overlapping of transactions can happen from host side.
+Because of this we cannot issue multiple memory movements commands and kernel enqueues at the same time hence no overlapping of transactions can happen from host side.
 So write to device, kernel execution and read back from device all happen sequentially

-  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means we have duplicate resources and we can potentially enable overlapping transactions from host side
+  - **maxScheduledBatches > 1:**  Setting it to a value greater than 1 means we have duplicate resources (multiple set of input and output buffers ) and we can potentially enable overlapping transactions from host side

   You can also observe that **maxScheduledBatches** is the parameter which sizes all other vectors such as event vectors and wait list.
 To understand how **maxScheduledBatches > 1** enable overlapping of different operations lets define:

-  **Full Transaction**: as set of following enqueue operations from host for single kernel call:
+  **Full Transaction**: is a as set of following enqueue operations from host for single kernel call:

   * write input data to device
   * execute kernel
   * read output data from device

-  With multiple buffers available for each set of input and output  data buffers(maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at a time which will potentially set stage for overlapping between the execution of different full transactions.
+  With multiple buffers available for each set of input and output  data buffers(maxScheduledBatches > 1) we can conceptually enqueue multiple full transactions on command queue at a time which will potentially set stage for overlapping between execution of different full transactions.

  ##### Multiple Command Queues